whisk/leetgptsolver/README.md

 - [ ] Implement a simple custom downloading queue
 - [ ] Add jq filtering for reporting
 - [ ] Replace JSON files with a local database for questions
+- [ ] Implement a real rate limiter instead of SimpleThrottler

 ## Usage